ahocevar/ol3-workshop/src/doc/basics/dissect.rst

     The order of these steps is important.
 Before the our custom script can be executed, the OpenLayers library must be loaded.
 In our example, the OpenLayers library is loaded in the ``<head>`` of our document with ``<script src="ol3/ol.js"></script>``.

-    Similarly, our custom map initialization code (above) cannot run until the document element that serves as the viewport container, in this case ``<div class="map"></div>``, is ready.
+    Similarly, our custom map initialization code (above) cannot run until the document element that serves as the viewport container, in this case ``<div id="map"></div>``, is ready.
 By including the initialization code at the end of the document ``<body>``, we ensure that the library is loaded and the viewport container is ready before generating our map.

 Let's look in more detail at what the map initialization script is doing.
-Our script creates a new ``ol.Map`` object with a few config options:
+Our script creates a new ``ol.Map`` instance with a few config options:

 .. code-block:: javascript